ReactorboY/Gulp-Biolerplate/README.md

 * NodeJs
 * Text Editor

-## How to use the Gulper
+## How to use the Gulpers
 1. clone the template from Github, cd into the directory and install dependency using below command in cmd
     ```
-    git clone git@github.com:ReactorboY/Gulper.git
+    git clone git@github.com:ReactorboY/Gulpers.git

     cd gulper
     npm install